IBacieroFdez/SpanishNER/README.md

 This repository includes all the data and scripts needed to acomplish the task of building a custom spaCy NER model in Spanish language.

-This belongs to the project "Development of a Named Entity Recognition (NER) MODEL for use in Natural Language Processing (NLP) Applications", conducted by Mr. Ignacio Baciero Fernández with the supervision and by the proposal of Mr. Joaquín  Ordieres Meré, Full Professor at Universidad Politécnica de Madrid, Department of Industrial Engineering, Business Administration and Statistics, Madrid, ES.
+This belongs to the project "Development of a Named Entity Recognition (NER) model for use in Natural Language Processing (NLP) Applications", conducted by Mr. Ignacio Baciero Fernández with the supervision and by the proposal of Mr. Joaquín  Ordieres Meré, Full Professor at Universidad Politécnica de Madrid, Department of Industrial Engineering, Business Administration and Statistics, Madrid, ES.